saadh393/airbnb-hotel/backend/notes.md

 ## Questions

+- Do we need to change (or alias) avgRating to avgStarRating for 'Get Details of a Spot from an id', since for some reason API docs specify a response body with an attribute called 'avgStarRating' instead of 'avgRating'?

+- With respect to error messages, is it ok when they do not say exactly what is stated in the API docs as long as they convey the correct message? (for example, "Please provide a valid email" vs "Invalid email")

-- Delete a Spot route works correctly on local environment, but fails on live environment because it validates foreign key constraint on spotImages table.
-We are thinking about adding an onDelete: cascade statement within the .destroy method of the route handler.
+- ~~Delete a Spot route works correctly on local environment, but fails on live environment because it validates foreign key constraint on spotImages table.
+We are thinking about adding an onDelete: cascade statement within the .destroy method of the route handler.~~

-- Why does Render.com no longer automatically re-deploy when we push to github?
-We changed the branch from main to dev, but it does not automatically re-deploy when we push to dev.
+- ~~Why does Render.com no longer automatically re-deploy when we push to github?
+We changed the branch from main to dev, but it does not automatically re-deploy when we push to dev.~~

-- Are we able to change Raihan's repo url so that he is able to re-deploy from my repo (which we are sharing as our joint project repo)?
+- ~~Are we able to change Raihan's repo url so that he is able to re-deploy from my repo (which we are sharing as our joint project repo)?~~

 - ~~A dev branch already exists in my github repo, but Raihan isn't able to pull that branch or access it.
 Should he create his own dev branch on his end?
 Or is there a way that he can access the same dev branch that I"m working on~~?